 • non-operating, operating, extraordinary income and expenses;

-• the amount of income before tax;
+• the amount of income before taxation;

 • net profit.